Bootjack/historead/DEVLOG.md

 so that local code changes would be available to the container immediately.
 I had to specify the `src` directory (and reshuffle some files there) because I needed to exclude `node_modules` or else `require`s would fail altogether.
 I assume `npm install` needs some symlinks to remain intact or something.
 On the plus side, there's no need to install node modules locally.
 So updating after local backend file changes is now down to one command, `docker-compose restart backend`.

 Additionally, I now have some server-side code to create a table using `knex`, a SQL query builder that I'm currently favoring over `sequelize` because the latter is specifically an ORM.
-I'd like to keep everything in this project as functional as I can, and introducing ORM seems antithetical to that.
+I'd like to keep everything in this project as faithful to functional programming as I can, and introducing ORM seems antithetical to that.

 ### Next Up
 Get the REST API to read and write.
 Also, do figure out migrations because I bet that will become relevant real soon.
 And bonus points for automating updates to the running container on every local file change.